jjdelorme/ContosoUniversity/GKE.md

 gcloud services enable container.googleapis.com containerregistry.googleapis.com run.googleapis.com compute.googleapis.com cloudbuild.googleapis.com
 ```

+## Setup Cloud SQL for SQL Server

+If you haven't done so already, [create](./README.md#Setup-Cloud-SQL-for-SQL-Server) a Cloud SQL for SQL Server instance to host the Contoso University database.

-## Configuring private IP for Cloud SQL for SQL Server
+### Configuring private IP for Cloud SQL for SQL Server

 GKE uses cluster auto-scaling, meaning that under load your cluster may add new nodes to the cluster.
 New nodes are added with new external IPs, which makes it hard to keep your authorized networks in Cloud SQL up-to-date.
 To  allow traffic from GKE nodes to your Cloud SQL instance, we recommended that you enable private IP for your Cloud SQL instance.